Get Out of Debt: 8 Tips to Achieve Lasting Change 2021 (A Holistic Approach)

 I know this sounds crazy simple — but sometimes the best advice is only a reminder — and sometimes the best advice is simple.

-I know people always say, “don’t spend more than you earn.”
+I know people always say, “Don’t spend more than you earn.”
 This is true, but maybe there is a different way to look at it: you spend faster than your earning rate.

-So the real solution is to slow down, not stop spending altogether.
+So, the real solution is to slow down, not stop spending altogether.

 Spread out your spending, delay gratification, and think through purchases using logic and reasoning instead of using your emotions.